Academix1/Python_cursor/Index.md

 - **Weeks 9-12**: From single modules to integrated systems
 - **Weeks 13-16**: From system components to complete architectures

+### Debugger Skills Progression
+- **Weeks 1-4**: From basic breakpoints to function inspection
+- **Weeks 5-8**: From single-function debugging to complex object and module debugging
+- **Weeks 9-12**: From local debugging to integrated systems and performance debugging
+- **Weeks 13-16**: From development debugging to production and deployment debugging

 ### Document Reading Skills Progression
 - **Weeks 1-4**: Understanding basic requirements with AI assistance
 - **Weeks 5-8**: Analyzing technical specifications for implementation